-Delayed training might put kids at higher risk for developing bladder problems
+There is evidence that delayed training could put children at risk for developing bladder problems

 A case control study interviewed the parents of older kids (aged 4 – 12) who had been diagnosed with daytime incontinence (Barone et al 2009).
 These kids still had trouble suppressing the urge to urinate.
 Was there anything in their toilet training history that stood out?